-This report describes the results of a field demonstration conducted at contaminated soil sites near Butte, Montana, in which developers of soil characterization technologies were invited to participate.
-The report presents soil sample analysis results from a laser-induced breakdown spectrometer (LIBS) operated by Mel\Dok Instruments, Inc. This laser-assisted spectroscopic technique was one of four technologies that were used to analyze soil samples for a number of target elements.
-Other technologies that were tested include a mobile atomic absorption spectrometer operated by Pace Environmental Laboratories, Inc.; a second laser-induced breakdown spectrometer from Los Alamos National Laboratory; and anodic stripping voltammetry systems fielded by Battelle Pacific Northwest National Laboratory.
-The results from these three technology demonstrations are published as separate reports.
+This report describes the results of a field demonstration conducted at contaminated sites near Butte, Montana, in which developers of soil characterization technologies were invited to participate.
+The report presents soil sample analysis results from a mobile atomic absorption spectroscopy (AAS) system operated by Pace Environmental Laboratories.
+This spectroscopic technique was one of four technologies that were used to analyze soil samples for a number of target elements.
+Other technologies that were tested include a laser-induced breakdown spectrometer operated by Mel\Delta ok, Inc.; a second laser-induced breakdown spectrometer from Los Alamos National Laboratory; and anodic stripping voltammetry systems fielded by Battelle Pacific Northwest National Laboratory.
+The results from these technology demonstrations are published as separate reports.